The letter the attorney kept, symbolic hero image

 When the will was read, the eldest child went very quiet.
 The attorney, who had seen this before, asked if she could read something else aloud.
 She read the letter.

-It explained, in the deceased's own steady voice, why the business had gone to the sibling — that the eldest child had built his own architectural practice, that he had said more than once he did not want the family business, and that the deceased was proud of both of his sons in different ways.
+It explained, in the deceased's own steady voice, why the business had gone to the sibling: the eldest child had built his own architectural practice, he had said more than once he did not want the family business, and the deceased was proud of both of his sons in different ways.

 What the family said afterwards